rmcc3/discord-bot-template/README.md

 # Discord Bot Template with TypeScript

 This is a template built using TypeScript and the discord.js v14.14 library.
-The bot provides a starting point for developers and supports multiple Discord servers (guilds) reliably.
+The template provides a starting point for developers and supports multiple Discord servers (guilds) reliably.

 ## Features